White cop cleared in fatal shooting of black teenager

 Outside, dozens of protesters chanted: "Say his name: Antwon Rose the Second."

 The Rose family's attorney, S. Lee Merritt, had urged a murder conviction, saying before closing arguments that it's "pretty obvious" Rose was not a threat to Rosfeld.

-He said the family would make a statement about the verdict on Monday.
+He said afterward that Rose's mother, Michelle Kenney, was "upset about the state of the law.
+But she didn't really expect a different verdict," given other high-profile cases in which police officers have either avoided charges or won acquittals in the shooting deaths of African-Americans.

+"She has joined a community of mothers who have lost children in really, really horrific ways," he said.

 Rose's death — one of many high-profile killings of black men and teens by white police officers in recent years — spurred angry protests in the Pittsburgh area last year, including a late-night march that shut down a major highway.

+Defense lawyer Patrick Thomassey told reporters that Rosfeld is "a good man.
+He said to me many times, 'Patrick, this has nothing to do with the kid's race.
+I was doing what I was trained to do.'"

-Defense lawyer Patrick Thomassey told reporters after the verdict that Rosfeld is "a good man, he is."
-He said he hoped the city remained calm, and "everybody takes a deep breath and gets on with their lives."
+Thomassey said he hoped the city remained calm, and "everybody takes a deep breath and gets on with their lives."

+Stephen Zappala Jr., the district attorney in Pittsburgh, said he disagreed with the decision.

 At trial, the prosecution and the defense sparred over whether Rosfeld — who'd worked for the East Pittsburgh Police Department for only a few weeks and was officially sworn in just hours before the fatal shooting — was justified in using lethal force.